 5. Termination of Agreements.
 This Precedent Agreement shall become effective upon execution by both Transco and Shipper, and shall remain in effect unless terminated as hereinafter provided.
 If Transco has not received and accepted the necessary FERC Authorizations on or before April 1, 2004, then at any time thereafter until Transco receives and accepts such FERC Authorizations, either Party shall have the right to terminate this Precedent Agreement by giving thirty (30) days advance written notice to the other Party; provided, however, that such termination shall not be effective if during the 30-day period Transco receives and accepts the necessary FERC Authorizations.
 Additionally, if Transco has not commenced the firm transportation service contemplated herein to Shipper on or before May 1, 2005, either Party shall have the right to terminate this Precedent Agreement and the Service Agreement by giving twenty-four (24) hours advance written notice to the other Party; provided that such right must be exercised on or before May 15, 2005, or else such right shall be waived.
-Except as otherwise provided herein or unless otherwise agreed to by the Parties, termination of this Precedent Agreement in accordance with the teens ofthis Paragraph 5 shall be without liability for costs or expenses to the terminating Party or its partners, shareholders, officers, employees or agents.
+Except as otherwise provided herein or unless otherwise agreed to by the Parties, termination of this Precedent Agreement in accordance with the terms of Paragraph 5 or 6 shall be without liability for costs or expenses to the terminating Party or its partners, shareholders, officers, employees or agents.

+6. Additional Termination Rights.
+In the event that Shipper (i) fails to receive all the authorizations from all regulatory agencies with jurisdiction over Shipper’s power plant contruction and operation which in Shipper’s sole and absolute discretion are necessary for Shipper’s power plant construction and operation or (ii) in Shipper’s sole and absolute discretion, Shipper does not accept all the necessary authorizations from all regulatory agencies with jurisdiction over Shipper’s power plant construction by ________________, the either Party may terminate this Precedent Agreement by providing the other Party written notice of such termination; provided that, such right to terminate must be exercised on or before ________________ or else such right shall be waived.
+Upon such termination, the Parties shall be relieved of any liabilities and obligations under this Precedent Agreement or the Service Agreement.

-6. Construction.
-After both Parties' execution of the Service Agreement pursuant to Paragraph 2 above and Transco's receipt and acceptance of all other necessary contract rights property rights, financing arrangements and regulatory approvals in a form and substance satisfactory to Transco in its sole opinion, reasonably exercised, Transco shall proceed with the construction of the Cornerstone facilities so as to begin firm transportation service for Shipper by a proposed in-service date of May , 2004.
+7. Construction.
+After both Parties' execution of the Service Agreement pursuant to Paragraph 2 above and Transco's receipt and acceptance of all other necessary contract rights property rights, financing arrangements and regulatory approvals in a form and substance satisfactory to Transco in its sole opinion, reasonably exercised, Transco shall proceed with the construction of the Cornerstone facilities so as to begin firm transportation service for Shipper by a proposed in-service date of May 1, 2004.
 If Transco is unable to complete such construction and place such facilities into operation by such proposed in-service date despite its exercise of due diligence, Transco shall provide notice thereof to Shipper, with such notice including the revised projected in-service date, and shall continue to proceed with due diligence to complete such construction, place such facilities in operation and commence service for Shipper at the earliest practicable date thereafter.
 Transco shall not be liable in any manner to Shipper, nor shall this Precedent Agreement or the Service Agreement be subject to termination other than in accordance with the termination rights set forth in Paragraph 5 above, if for any reason Transco is unable to complete the constriction of such facilities and commence firm transportation service contemplated herein by the proposed in-service date.